Norman Birkett, 1st Baron Birkett: Practice at the Bar in London

 While working with Marshall Hall, Birkett was involved in several notable criminal cases that helped cement his reputation as an outstanding speaker at the Bar.

 In 1925, a case known as the "Bachelor's Case" came up at the High Court of Justice between Lieutenant-Colonel Ian Dennistoun and his ex-wife Dorothy Dennistoun.
 When the Dennistouns divorced, Mr. Dennistoun could not pay ancillary relief.
 He instead promised that he would provide for his ex-wife in the future when he had the money.
 Some time after the divorce, Mr. Dennistoun married Almina Herbert, Countess of Carnarvon, the widow of Lord Carnarvon, a rich woman thanks to the terms of her husband's will, who provided for her new husband.
 After hearing about this, Dorothy Dennistoun demanded the alimony money she had been promised.
 Lady Carnarvon saw this as blackmail and persuaded her new husband to take his wife to court for what Sir Henry McCardie, who tried the case, called "the most bitterly conducted litigation I have ever known".
 Marshall Hall and Birkett both worked on the case representing Lady Carnarvon and Mr. Dennistoun, while Ellis Hume-Williams, one of the most respected divorce barristers of the day, represented Mrs. Dennistoun.

 The case initially appeared to be going badly for Marshall Hall.
 An inept cross-examination on his part weakened his argument, and an illness made him irritable and short-tempered.
 On the advice of his clerk, he asked Birkett to make the closing address before the court, which turned the mood of the courtroom completely and an initially hostile jury decided to disregard the agreement of Mr. Dennistoun to pay ancillary relief to his former wife.
 Birkett's performance made the front pages of many evening newspapers, including The Daily Mail which described Birkett as "the greatest legal discovery of the year" and called his speech "a brilliant piece of advocacy".
 His work for this case and the newspaper coverage of it brought him to the attention of many London solicitors, and led to him earning £8,000 in the first seven months of 1925.
 In that year he made £12,000 overall, an amount which rose to £16,500 in 1926 and peaked in 1929 when he earned £33,500.
 On meeting Miles Malleson, an old friend from his time at Cambridge, he said in surprise "did you know, Miles, that I am making more money than I thought existed in the world!"

+Birkett represented publisher Jonathan Cape in the 1928 obscenity trial against Radclyffe Hall's novel The Well of Loneliness.
+Birkett arrived two hours late to court on the first day of the trial, and performed poorly.
+During a recess, Hall insisted that Birkett retract his early argument that the romantic relationships depicted between women in the trial were merely platonic.